 have very happy memories of him and how good he always was to me.

-away and I was soon on my way up there to comfort Mother
+away and I was soon on my way up there to comfort Mother.
+Poor

 Daddy.
 He looked so peaceful lying there.
 My two brothers, Claude